NicolaBernini/PapersAnalysis/Geometric_Deep_Learning/Manifold/Principles_of_Riemannian_Geometry_in_Neural_Networks/readme.md

-## Problem: How to define connections between the world of NN and the work of geomtry
+## Problem: How to define connections between the world of NN and the worls of geometry

 Solution